opendatasoft/ods-documentation/source/apiv2/Introduction.rst

 ----------

 APIv2 is a HATEOAS API.
 It means that a client can interact with API via hypermedia links returned by each entry point.
-For instance a basic call to the api root entry point ``/api/v2`` will return all possible API calls from this specific path :
+For instance a basic call to the API root entry point ``/api/v2`` will return all possible API calls from this specific path :

 .. code-block:: json